inviqa/harness-go/docs/harness-attributes.md

 1. Configure an overlay directory as described in step 1 of [overriding harness templates]
 1. Inside your overlay directory (e.g. `tools/workspace`), add your shell script as `docker/image/app/root/lib/my-script.sh`, the full path will be `tools/workspace/docker/image/app/root/lib/my-script.sh`.
+1. Give your script executable permission with `chmod +x tools/workspace/docker/image/app/root/lib/my-script.sh`
 1. Populate your new shell script with whatever it is you want to execute
-1. Run `ws harness prepare`, and verify that your file has been copied to `.my127ws/docker/image/app/root/lib/` (this directory and its contents are automatically copied onto the Docker image)
+1. Run `ws harness prepare`, and verify that your file has been copied to `.my127ws/docker/image/app/root/lib` (this directory and its contents are automatically copied onto the Docker image)
 1. In the desired step attribute, e.g. `modules.after.steps`, add a call to your new shell script:

        attributes: